lohitpt252003/backend-for-annaforces/README.md

 **Method:** `GET`

-**Description:** Retrieves all submissions for a specific user with pagination.
+**Description:** Retrieves all submissions for a specific user.
 Requires a valid JWT in the Authorization header.
 The `user_id` must have the prefix 'U' (e.g., 'U1') and consist only of alphanumeric characters.
 Submissions are sorted by timestamp in descending order (newest first).

 **URL Parameters:**

 - `user_id`: The ID of the user to retrieve submissions for.

-**Query Parameters:**

-- `page`: (Optional) The page number to retrieve.
-Defaults to 1.
-- `per_page`: (Optional) The number of submissions per page.
-Defaults to 10.

 **Authorization Header:**